 For this assignment, you will use one or more theses from Monster Culture, as well as primary texts you choose to evaluate a type or category of monster.
-In other words, you will pick a monster to research representations of it in at least three media, finding stories, images, or other takes on the monster we have not discussed at length.
+In other words, you will pick a monster to research representations of, in two to three representations, finding stories, images, or other takes on the monster we have not discussed at length.
 Your purpose is to critically evaluate a monster and make a well-reasoned argument.

 For example, you might look at the Chupacabra as it has appeared in a short story, a TV show, and a movie.
 As you identify representations of your monster, also examine people’s responses to those representations by looking up reviews, articles, and blogs.
 When you have finished gathering your data, analyze it and develop a thesis about the differences the media makes in both the representations of the monster and the responses to it.

 The seven theses we read from Monster Culture can be one of your scholarly sources.
-You will need to locate three primary sources where your monster is represented in order to be able to do a close critical reading of the monster.
-You will also need to find one to two more scholarly sources to help support your analysis of the monster.
+You will need to locate two to three primary sources where your monster is represented in order to be able to do a close critical reading of the monster.
+You will also need to find two or more scholarly sources to help support your analysis of the monster.

 The monster can be any that we have looked at in class or entirely of your own choosing.
 1. You will explain and define the monster through the seven theses we are using in class.
 2. You will choose primary texts where the monster is represented in order to do a close critical reading of the monster and the responses.
 3. Finally, you will form an evaluation and offer a judgment about the monster.